 More likely to be oblivious and naive - consider the average German covilian's reaction to the existence of Auschwitz etc after WW" had finished.
 This is detailed on doccos such as The World At War etc.

 Designated Villain: The Baroness.
-In the musical, the only thing she did wrong was be rich, unliked by the children, and choosing not to cause any trouble with Germany to save their heads.
+In the musical, the only thing she did wrong was be rich, unliked by the children (and even then, only in comparison to Maria), and choosing not to cause any trouble with Germany to save their heads.
 She was made a little cattier in the movie, but really at worst she was just preventing Maria from moving in on her fiance.

 Ear Worm: Several songs from the movie have made their way into pop culture, including "My Favourite Things", "Do-Re-Mi" and "Edelweiss".